Barry Domvile: Second World War

 In 1940, Domvile was implicated as a participant in a fascist plot, organized by Leigh Vaughan-Henry, against the British government.
 Vaughan-Henry was reported to have already organized 18 cells of 25 members each for the coup, which was intended to take place when Germany landed in Britain.
 He was also implicated in another plot organized by Archibald Maule Ramsay, the founder of the Right Club.

 In June 1940, Domvile's mistress, Olive Baker, was arrested for distributing leaflets promoting Reichssender Hamburg.
 She tried to commit suicide in prison and was sentenced to five years' imprisonment.
 Domvile himself was interned during Second World War under Defence Regulation 18B from 7 July 1940 to 29 July 1943.
 During his wartime captivity, he wrote an autobiographical memoir, From Admiral to Cabin Boy.
 It was first published in 1947 and republished in 2008.

 Later life

 Domvile largely faded from public life in the postwar period.
 He denied the Holocaust and continued to defend Germany, describing the war as a "punitive expedition" against a "nation which had rebelled against the financial system."
 Domvile decried the Nuremberg executions in October 1946, stating that, "The Nuremberg victims died bravely, and are more likely to survive in history as martyrs, than criminals."
 He later became a supporter of the League of Empire Loyalists but was never more than a peripheral figure in that group.
 Domvile was a member of the National Front's National Council from its formation in 1967 to his death in 1971.

+Domvile served on the "Armed Services Committee" of the extreme right grouping known as the "Shickshinny Knights of Malta", not to be confused with the actual Knights of Malta.